US Made Supply

 NFPA 101: Life Safety Code

-Means of egress, emergency lighting, exit signs, and occupancy requirements
+Means of egress, emergency lighting, exit signs, and occupancy requirements for commercial and institutional buildings

-Last updated: March 2, 2026
+Last updated: May 7, 2026

 Overview

 NFPA 101, the Life Safety Code, is the most widely adopted code in North America for protecting building occupants from fire and related hazards.
-First published in 1927, it establishes minimum requirements for means of egress design, emergency lighting, exit marking, fire protection features, and interior finish — organized by occupancy type so that a hospital, a warehouse, and an assembly hall each get requirements scaled to their actual risk.
+First published in 1927, it establishes minimum requirements for means of egress design, emergency lighting, exit marking, fire protection features, and interior finish, organized by occupancy type so that a hospital, a warehouse, and an assembly hall each get requirements scaled to their actual risk.

 The current edition is NFPA 101-2024, updated on a three-year cycle.
 NFPA 101 is adopted statewide in over 40 US states either directly or through reference in the state building or fire code.
 CMS (Centers for Medicare & Medicaid Services) mandates NFPA 101 for all healthcare facilities participating in Medicare/Medicaid, making it the controlling code for hospitals, nursing homes, and ambulatory surgical centers nationwide.